 Sail Waikiki’s coast on a traditional Polynesian canoe.
 Engage in Hawaiian culture, hands-on activities, and enjoy ‘ukulele music and local cuisine.

-- Waikiki - E ho’okele kakou!
-Come experience Kamoauli, a traditional Polynesian wa’a kaulua - an all-wood, double-hulled sailing canoe!
+Waikiki - E ho’okele kakou!
+Discover the Kamoauli, a traditional Polynesian wa’a kaulua, or sailing vessel!

-Kamoauli is dedicated to preserving and perpetuating Hawaiian culture by offering a unique educational platform to share ka mo’olelo o ka ‘aina - the native history, myths, legends and stories of this land - while sailing the waters of O’ahu’s Kona district.
+Kamoauli is committed to preserving and promoting Hawaiian culture by providing a distinctive educational platform to share the native history, myths, legends, and stories of this land while sailing the waters of Oahu’s Kona district.
+Enjoy…

 - Waikiki - E ho’okele kakou!
-Come experience Kamoauli, a traditional Polynesian wa’a kaulua - an all-wood, double-hulled sailing canoe!
+Discover the Kamoauli, a traditional Polynesian wa’a kaulua, or sailing vessel!

-Kamoauli is dedicated to preserving and perpetuating Hawaiian culture by offering a unique educational platform to share ka mo’olelo o ka ‘aina - the native history, myths, legends and stories of this land - while sailing the waters of O’ahu’s Kona district.
+Kamoauli is committed to preserving and promoting Hawaiian culture by providing a distinctive educational platform to share the native history, myths, legends, and stories of this land while sailing the waters of Oahu’s Kona district.
+Enjoy local music, learn about hula, lei making, and Hawaiian traditions.
+Take in the stunning views and wildlife from a spacious deck.
+Onboard amenities include bathrooms, food, and drinks.

 - Participate in a traditional sunset ‘oli ceremony